microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 the OS to run the packaged application from an elevated context, the system will still create the child process _elevated_.
 This means the packaged version of the Terminal won't be able to create a new unelevated Terminal instance.

+From an internal mail thread:

+> App model intercepts the `CreateProcess` call and redirects it to a COM
+> service.
+The parent of a packaged app is not the launching app, it’s some COM
+> service.
+So none of the parent process nonsense will work because the
+> parameters you passed to `CreateProcess` aren’t being used to create the
+> process.

 If this is fixed in the future, we could theoretically re-introduce de-elevating a profile.
 The original spec propsed a `"elevated": bool?` setting, with the